-As she fills her cup under the tap, lights go on in the hallway.
-Her grandfather calls out: "Who's out there, is that you Caroline?"
+As she fills her cup under the tap, lights go on in the for it.
+Now!
+She swings her magazine at the curtain folds; hallway.
+Her grandfather calls out: "Who's out there, is that cries-out in surprise as dust from her swipe engulfs her eyes, nostrils and mouth.
+"Atchoo!" she sneezes, until the you Caroline?"
 All her banging around.
-He watches from the doorway as she puts the cup to her mouth and takes a drink.
+He watches from the doorway as she puts the cup to her mouth and takes a dust is cleared out of her nose. drink.
 "I didn't mean to wake you" she whispers.
-He nods, silhouetted, because the light is not on in the kitchen, only in the hallway.
-The silhouette is impatient for her to go back to bed so she shuffles past him with her adulthood concealed beneath a dressing gown.
-He closes the kitchen door tightly behind her.
-There in the corridor she experiences a sudden urge; to turnaround and give the old man a hug - but he senses it - and since he fears her urge, fears her power of frenzied youthfulness, he backs away quickly, retreats down the hall.
+He nods, All the while a silhouette watches her from the door, as silhouetted, because the light is not on in the kitchen, only Caroline prowls with eyes darting from one brief cameo in the hallway.
+The silhouette is impatient for her to go back of shadow to the next.
+Phantom movements.
+Waiting to bed so she shuffles past him with her adulthood concealed somewhere.
+On the carpet or under the bed?
+Back in the beneath a dressing gown.
+He closes the kitchen door tightly folds of the curtain?
+"What are you doing out of bed, again?" behind her.
+There in the corridor she experiences a sudden it asks, pointedly.
+Catches her off-guard.
+She stammers, tells her grandmother about the bluebottle.
+"Just ignore it urge; to turnaround and give the old man a hug - but he and get back into the bed" scolds the old woman.
+This is no senses it - and since he fears her urge, fears her power of frenzied youthfulness, he backs away quickly, retreats down way to be carrying-on in the middle of the night.
+With no the hall.
 "Night, then" she whispers.
-He motions, vaguely: "You know where the light switch is, don't you?"
-She hurries back to the box room.
-Half-way there her grandfather turns off all the lights and she is blinded once again by the pitchblack.
-Her hoarse whisper to no-one: "...can't see where I'm going!" slithers away from her along the cold dark floor tiles.
+He motions, vaguely: recourse to fair trial the girl nods her head meekly, accepts "You know where the light switch is, don't you?"
+She hurries the scolding voice, returns to the land of faded flowers and back to the box room.
+Half-way there her grandfather turns prancing teddy-bears and is tucked-in by the rough hands off all the lights and she is blinded once again by the pitchof her hard-breathing grandmother.
+Her bedside lamp too black.
+Her hoarse whisper to no-one: "...can't see where I'm is switched off and the door is closed firmly behind the